tech-writing/rapporto/docs/guide/index.md

-# User Guide
+# Sources

-Learn how to use Rapporto for acquiring information and reporting.
+Use Rapporto for acquiring information from different APIs.

 ```{toctree}
 :maxdepth: 1